 Al-Dorra Petroleum services is a Kuwaiti Shareholding Co.
-(Closed) founded in 2006 with a paid up Capital of KD 28,144,000 million, the company was founded with the goal of providing integrated and reliable services in the energy and petrochemicals sector, through a comprehensive portfolio of subsidiaries and its network of strategic partners.
+(Closed) founded in 2006 with a paid up Capital of KD 28,144,000 million in 2020 decreased to KD 26,384,194 million, the company was founded with the goal of providing integrated and reliable services in the energy and petrochemicals sector, through a comprehensive portfolio of subsidiaries and its network of strategic partners.